tuva-health/docs/docs/data-marts/cms-hccs.md

 ### Variables

 The data mart includes logic that allows you to choose which payment year you want to use to calculate the risk scores.
+You can also use the snapshot functionality to capture the risk scores calculated for each payment, or on a month-to-month basis.

 - `cms_hcc_payment_year` defaults to the current year
 - `snapshots_enabled` is an *optional* variable that can be enabled to allow